nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>EMIS</b></td>
 		<td>Past medications may include prescriptions which have been cancelled or discontinued before the original prescribed end date.
-Contains items coded as problems within the patients record; Can also contain details on medications linked to problems if available.</td>
+Contains items coded as problems within the patient's record; can also contain details on medications linked to problems if available.</td>
 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>